aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mobi-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MOBI to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+Converting MOBI to XLAM format is a common requirement for Python developers.
+MOBI is a popular ebook format used by Amazon Kindle, while XLAM is a Microsoft Excel Open XML Macro-Enabled Workbook format.
+Converting MOBI to XLAM allows users to open and edit the ebook in Microsoft Excel.

+<h2>How Aspose.Total helps for mobi to xlam conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MOBI file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is a two-step process.
+Firstly, Aspose.Words for Python via .NET API is used to convert the MOBI file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a wide range of features that can help developers to quickly and easily convert MOBI to XLAM format.

 {{% /blocks/products/pf/feature-page-summary %}}